Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

         * See the file: data/votekick_vote_block.txt

     - auto-add to deny list the users from the "newnames.txt" file in Auto-Name-Changer by Exle plugin.
-    - simple temporary bans by a file-based solution:
+    - ability to exclude a list of users you may not want to connect for a given time period.
+Excluded users receive the message "STEAM UserID is banned."

-        * See the file: data/votekick_ban.txt (needs cvar sm_votekick_use_banfile set to "1" in cfg-file)
+        * See the file: data/votekick_ban.txt (if not present, create it by setting cvar sm_votekick_use_banfile set to "1" in cfg-file)

 Logfile location: